 You can serve depending on the preference of family members.

 Refrigerate any leftovers for 3-4 days in an air-tight container.

 Refrigeration will thicken the kheer.
 Add some milk if the consistency has thickened too much.

-So, make this delicious dish for any celebration or festival or just sweet craving and share your feedback with me.
 You can also follow me on Instagram to see variations from my kitchen.